Corn ethanol: Uses

 Since 2001, corn ethanol production has increased by more than several times.
 Out of 9.50 billions of bushels of corn produced in 2001, 0.71 billions of bushels were used to produce corn ethanol.
 Compared to 2018, out of 14.62 billions of bushels of corn produced, 5.60 billion bushels were used to produce corn ethanol, reported by the United States Department of Energy.
-Overall, 95% of ethanol is produced from corn.
+Overall, 94% of ethanol in the United States is produced from corn.

 Currently, corn ethanol is mainly used in blends with gasoline to create mixtures such as E10, E15, and E85.
 Ethanol is mixed into more than 98% of United States gasoline to reduce air pollution.
 Corn ethanol is used as an oxygenate when mixed with gasoline.
 E10 and E15 can be used in all engines without modification.
 However, blends like E85, with a much greater ethanol content, require significant modifications to be made before an engine can run on the mixture without damaging the engine.
 Some vehicles that currently use E85 fuel, also called flex fuel, include, the Ford Focus, Dodge Durango, and Toyota Tundra, among others.